aschuh703/ECE408/MP1/Readme.md

 ## Instruction

-Edit the code in 'template.cu' to perform the following:
+Edit the code in `template.cu` to perform the following:

 * Allocate device memory